LuisEduardoER/sebattleship/Battleship/ReadMe.txt

 How to run Battleship:
 ----------------------

-	- Open a prompt and navigate to the root "Battleship" folder and to the
+	- Open a prompt and navigate to the root "Battleship" folder
-		\bin folder from there.

-		ie. cd "C:\Workspace\Battleship\bin"
+		ie. cd "C:\Workspace\Battleship"

-	- From the bin folder, type the following command:
+	- From the Battleship folder, type the following command:

-		java -cp .
-BattleshipGame
+		java -jar Battleship.jar

 	This will launch Battleship in your console.